Psychedelic/dank/xtc/README.md

 ### On the Mainnet - DFX

-XTC offers it's services on the mainnet of the Internet Computer (IC).
+Cycles Token (XTC) offers its services on the mainnet of the Internet Computer (IC).
 Interacting with XTC on the mainnet is not much different than interacting with it locally.
 XTC's Token Canister ID on the mainnet is `aanaa-xaaaa-aaaah-aaeiq-cai`.
 You have to use either this address for your calls or just simply use `xtc`.

 **Checking your balance with this ID on XTC:**